Entanglements in Family Systems

 • emotional exhaustion

-• difficulty separating from family pain
+• difficulty separating from family suffering

 Common Sources of Entanglement